 Whatever: so far, so amazing.
 The artwork, from Jodorowsky’s huge book of storyboards and production designs, is wonderful; Jod’s vision and enthusiasm is unassailable; his stories are often hilarious; and you feel his pain when, in an angry moment, he starts railing at the powers that took the film away from him.
 It ended up with Rafaella di Laurentiis and David Lynch… and you know the rest.

 Poor David Lynch.
-Not that he’d care if nobody in the world ever watched his Dune again for the rest of time, but just as, over the last few years, his film has started to undergo a cautious reassessment with people arguing that perhaps it isn’t the road accident it’s reputed to be, here comes this documentary to throw it back under the traffic.
+Not that he’d care if nobody in the world ever watched his Dune again for the rest of time, but just as, over the last few years, his film has started to undergo a cautious reassessment with people arguing that perhaps it isn’t the write-off it’s reputed to be, here comes this documentary to trash it once again.
 And yet here’s the thing: the many worldwide fans of Herbert’s novel would have liked Jod’s version no better.
-People that have a problem with the rain at the end of Lynch’s film would undoubtedly have hated Jod’s conclusion even worse, climaxing as it does with Paul Atreides dying and transferring his consciousness into the entire population of Arrakis, which then becomes a green and verdant sentient planet.
-“You can’t respect a novel [when you adapt it for film]”, says Jod.
-“You have to rape it like a bride on her wedding night.”
-(That sentence is a product of his broken English, so it’s not intended quite as harshly as it sounds.)
+People that have a problem with the rain at the end of Lynch’s film would undoubtedly have hated Jod’s conclusion even more, which would have seen Paul Atreides dying and transferring his consciousness into the entire population of Arrakis, which then becomes a green and verdant sentient planet.
+“You can’t respect a novel [when you adapt it for film],” says Jod.
+“You have to rape it.”

 Herbert fans aside, the claims of Nicholas Winding Refn, Richard Stanley and the film’s other talking heads that Jodorowsky’s Dune would have been a world-conquering instant sci-fi classic, also ring… optimistic.
 Its immediate predecessors El Topo and The Holy Mountain are fantastic, mesmerisingly strange films, but they didn’t change the world – or the film industry – and they’re not for everyone.
 There’s every chance that Dune would have entirely baffled the majority of audiences or, at worst, been laughed off screens, especially given the outlandish costumes and sexualised, “ejaculating” spaceships.
 It might have been awe-inspiring or it might have been an unintentional Flesh Gordon.
 Plus, Dan O’Bannon was doing the special effects.
 Dark Star might have looked okay for a low-budget movie made in 1974, but we have no evidence of whether he would have made significant leaps on Dune three years later, especially since its effects basically sound unachievable.
 You can point to his decamping subsequently – with Giger and Foss – to Alien, but he didn’t do Alien‘s effects, and it’s questionable how much of the finished film is remotely even his.